tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLatitude is bdq:Empty or is not interpretable as a number, or dwc:decimalLongitude is bdq:Empty or is not interpretable as a number; COMPLIANT if either the value of dwc:decimalLatitude is not = 0 or the value of dwc:decimalLongitude is not = 0; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLatitude is bdqval:Empty or is not interpretable as a number, or dwc:decimalLongitude is bdqval:Empty or is not interpretable as a number; COMPLIANT if either the value of dwc:decimalLatitude is not = 0 or the value of dwc:decimalLongitude is not = 0; otherwise NOT_COMPLIANT

 #### Information Elements